sonic-net/SONiC/doc/isis/frr-isis-sonic-config-support-hld.md

 ### Architecture Design

 There are no changes to the existing SONiC architecture.
 This new feature enhances existing code to include configuration support for the isisd daemon within the FRR container.
-Testing showed that with the isisd deamon enabled, IS-IS routes are being learned directly from the FRR container without needing any changes to the existing orchagent or swss.
-It was observed that fpmsyncd works to push all of the IS-IS learned routes from the FRR container to SONiC DB’s.
+Testing showed that with the isisd deamon enabled, ISIS routes are being learned directly from the FRR container without needing any changes to the existing orchagent or swss.
+It was observed that fpmsyncd works to push all of the ISIS learned routes from the FRR container to SONiC DB’s.

 ### High-Level Design